WWE Championship: Brand designation

-Championship belt designs
+Belt designs

 1963–1982

-When introduced in 1963, the original WWWF World Heavyweight Championship was represented by a United States championship belt that Buddy Rogers had defended sometime prior to becoming the inaugural WWWF world champion.
+When introduced in 1963, the original WWWF World Heavyweight Championship was represented by a United States championship belt that Buddy Rogers had defended in various territories prior to becoming the inaugural WWWF world champion.
 The center plate of this belt was an outline of the continental United States and there were two shield-shaped side plates with grapplers on them; the plates were on a red leather strap.
 On the center plate, there was a circle flanked by grapplers, and the circle was designed to contain a photograph of the titleholder.
 Above the circle was a shield with an eagle atop it with stars on opposite sides of the shield.
 The caption "World's Champion" was added below the circle.
 This title belt was worn by the inaugural champion Buddy Rogers in 1963 and the second champion Bruno Sammartino.

-After Sammartino became champion, a new title belt on a blue strap was created.
+After Sammartino became champion, a new title belt on a blue strap was created and used until 1965.
 The enlarged center piece contained a crowned globe and two grapplers, and read "WWWF World Champion"; the two side plates commemorated Sammartino's title win.
-Sammartino wore this version for the duration of his seven-year reign.
-After defeating Sammartino in January 1971, Ivan Koloff held this version for three weeks before losing it to Pedro Morales.
+This belt was stolen in September 1965; a new belt was created with a mostly similar design with a couple of minor differences with the design of the side plates.
+This is the most recognizable version of Sammartino's belt that was used until 1971 and has been called the "holy grail of professional wrestling artifacts".
+After defeating Sammartino in January 1971, Ivan Koloff held Sammartino's belt for three weeks before losing it to Pedro Morales.

 During Morales's reign, the championship belt was updated several times.
 First in 1971, this design was on an indigo colored strap and contained three shield-shaped plates.
 Below the center plate, which read "World Heavyweight Champion" and had a cross at its center, a separate horizontal plate read "WWWF".
 This was replaced with another design in 1972.
 This version, on a red strap, read "WWWF Heavyweight Wrestling Champion" around the edges with an eagle at the center, while six side plates represented several countries.
 1973 saw the introduction of another yet similar design; this one was on a black strap and contained two grapplers above a differently designed eagle.
-This version was subsequently held by Stan Stasiak, Bruno Sammartino, Superstar Billy Graham – who wore a red leather variation – and Bob Backlund.
+This version was subsequently held by Stan Stasiak, Bruno Sammartino, "Superstar" Billy Graham – who wore a red leather variation – and Bob Backlund.
 During the latter's reign, the promotion's name was shortened to World Wrestling Federation (WWF), but the physical championship belt still read "WWWF".